thomastiotto/Memristor-Models/PYTHON model/frontend/experiments/README.md

 setting a multitude of parameters (e.g., _Vp_ and _Vn_ defining positive and negative voltage thresholds beyond which voltages begin altering the state variable), as well as defining numerous functions, for example, the current _I_.
-For more information on the specifics of the functions within, refer to the docstrings within the fire.
+For more information on the specifics of the functions within, refer to the docstrings within the file.

-## Running the project (run.py)
+## Running the Project (old_experiment.py/new_experiment.py)
-The code is ran from here.
-The program takes the input.txt file as an input that contains N lines of the voltage pulse waves.
-The file can be adjusted as desired to add/remove more waves for example.
+The code can be run from those two files.
+`new_experiment.py` runs the Yakopcic model that includes work by Dima (2022).
+This includes changing the current equation, as well as changing all the parameters.
+`old_experiment.py` runs the Yakopcic model that uses the initial model setup, as well as previous set of parameter values.

+## Input Formatting
-The formatting order is as follows:
+The formatting order in the input text file is as follows:
 * `t_rise`**(s)**: time for the voltage to go from 'off' to 'on' state.
 * `t_on`**(s)**: time the voltage remains in the 'on' state.
 * `t_fall`**(s)** time for the voltage to go from 'on' to 'off' state.